Reaver1000/redditsbrainrot/README.md

 Still to do
 Working model!
 Find a TSS that meets my criteria of free or good enough while being easy to install.
-Made it modular, can just be a standalone or api fed column B and C and save to the rows filename in voiceovers folder make a functional main that allows step by step choices in gui, or automates when run and left alone so it can be run on a timer ) move the current local CSV online so automatic posting is possible ( n8n, make, postiz etc )
+Made it modular, can just be a standalone or api fed column B and C and save to the rows id filename in voiceovers folder make a functional main that allows step by step choices in gui, or automates when run and left alone so it can be run on a timer ) move the current local CSV online so automatic posting is possible ( n8n, make, postiz etc )